Patients and Visitors

 - All visitors must follow the CDC’s guidelines on handwashing and social distancing.

 - Patients who are at end-of-life will be allowed a maximum of three (3) visitors at one time.
+Family and friends will be able to rotate out safely after they pass the screening process.

 - Visitor access is limited to (a) their final destination (patient room or provider’s office) and (b) Café 1300 (cafeteria), Eyes of Texas Café, Gift Shop or designated visitor area.